Money eBook for understanding personal finance and investments.

 • Learn about what hedge funds are really all about, and how to spot and avoid the "fake ones," that don't actually hedge anything.

 • How American Funds got to be a household name - it wasn't because of their long-term investment performance records.
-Critical reading for everyone that owns them and advisors that sell them (and why you should avoid them).
+This is critical reading for everyone that owns them and advisors that sell them.

 • About Dollar Cost Averaging strategies and why you should avoid it.